open-feature/open-feature-operator/docs/permissions.md

 ### Manager Role

 The `manager-role` applies the rules described below, its definition can be found [here](../config/rbac/role.yaml).
-It provides the operator with sufficient permissions over the `core.openfeature.dev` resources, and the required permissions for injecting the `flagd` sidecar into appropriate pods.
+It provides the operator with sufficient permissions over the `core.openfeature.dev` resources, the required permissions for injecting the `flagd` sidecar into appropriate pods, and managing flagd-proxy resources
 The `ConfigMap` permissions are needed to allow the mounting of `FeatureFlag` resources for file syncs.

 | API Group                   | Resource                        | Verbs                                           |